CMDA/sss-exercises/final-assignment/README.md

 The base database should be enough to create the bare minimum application required.
 The database includes 3 tables; users, photos and comments:

 ![Datamodel](database/model.png?raw=true)

+## Session
+There is one minor difference between the excersises and this assignment in session handling.
+Sessions will not be removed when the application restarts.
+Delete the contents of the `sessions` directory to remove all sessions.